Shielding of external magnetic field by dynamic nuclear polarization in (In,Ga)As quantum dots: Model results

+In the experiments, we denote the starting field of the sweep as $B_{\rm s}$, and the ramping to $B_{\rm s}$ is done without illumination of the QDs, which enables a build-up of the Overhauser field $B_{\rm N}$ starting from $B_{\rm s}$ only.
+If $B_{\rm s}$ would be set to 5\,T, the maximal $B_{\rm N}$ could reach only $\sim$1\,T by sweeping up the field.
+If $B_{\rm s}$ would be set to 0\,T, the maximal Overhauser field would also not reach the full 6\,T by sweeping the external field above $B_x=6\,T$.
+This is due to the fact, that up to $B_x<2\,$T the maximal Overhauser field cannot overcome the value of $B_0/2$ and only starting from 2\,T it becomes possible to polarize nuclei above $B_0/2$.

-Using the calculations presented in Fig.~\ref{fig3}(a) and the experiments described before, one can identify two regimes depending on the Overhauser field: for $B_{\rm N} < B_0/2$ a step-like regime is expected, while for $B_{\rm N} > B_0/2$ the dragging and pick-up regime should occur (see the white dashed line in Fig.~\ref{fig3}(a) separating the regimes): As long as $B_{\rm N}$ does not exceed half the distance between the modes ($B_0/2=64$\,mT), due to the small transfer rate of electron polarization to the nuclei the sweep of $B_{\rm x}$ leads to the plateau-like behaviour with discrete precession frequencies at $\omega/\omega_{\text{R}}$ and fast switching between them at $B_{\rm x}=0.5KB_0$~\cite{Zhukov2018,Evers2020}.
-In experiment, one observes this behaviour for $B_{\rm x}<2$\,T at $\Delta=-0.55$, see Fig.~\ref{fig3}(c)~\cite{Zhukov2018,Evers2020}.
-It can be explained by a semi-classical description using the average spin concept and taking into account the variation of the electron-nuclear feedback strength, see below~\cite{Zhukov2018,KoptevaPSSB19}.
-The feedback is maximal at the plateau centers ($B_{\rm x}=KB_0$), leading to a reduction of the nuclear spin fluctuations~\cite{Evers2020}, while the feedback is reduced between the plateaus.
+Figure~\ref{fig6} provides a further interpretation of the two regimes.
+As long as $B_{\rm N}$ does not exceed half the distance between the modes, the sweep of $B_{x}$ leads to the plateaulike behavior with discrete precession frequencies at $\omega/\omega_{\text{R}}$ and fast switching between them at $B_{x}=(K+0.5)B_0$~\cite{Zhukov2018,Evers2021}, see Fig.~\ref{fig6}(a).
+It can be explained by a semiclassical description using the average spin concept and taking into account the variation of the electron-nuclear feedback strength, see below in Sec.~\ref{subsec:feedback}~\cite{Zhukov2018,KoptevaPSSB19}.
+The feedback is maximal at the plateau centers ($B_{x}=KB_0$), leading to a reduction of the nuclear spin fluctuations~\cite{Evers2021}, while the feedback is reduced between the plateaus.
 Here, the nuclear polarization becomes unstable with respect to the neighboring precession mode, which is observed as a frequency jump to the next plateau.

-Once $B_{\rm N}$ reaches values higher than $B_0/2$, then due to a higher polarization transfer rate the frequency plateau (i.e. the locked frequency mode) can extend beyond the $B_0/2$ range.
-An example is the case with the sweep start field of $B_{\rm s}=4.77$\,T so that $\omega=38\,\omega_{\text{R}}$ in Fig.~\ref{fig3}(d).
-Here, the first integer mode remains constant over the whole $B_0/2$ range and even beyond.
-Above the $B_0$ field range, the reduced feedback leads to a partial switch of a QD fraction to the next frequency modes at $B_{\rm x}=K B_0$ ($K>38$), as supported by the experiment in Fig.~\ref{fig2}(b).
+Once $B_{\rm N}$ reaches values higher than $B_0/2$, then the frequency plateau (i.e. the locked frequency mode) can extend beyond the $B_0/2$ range.
+An example is given for a sweep start field of $B_{\rm s}=4.77$\,T so that $\omega=38\,\omega_{\text{R}}$ in Fig.~\ref{fig6}(b).
+Here, the first integer mode remains over the whole $B_0/2$ range and even beyond.
+Above the value of $B_0$, the reduced feedback leads to a partial switch of a QD fraction to the next frequency modes at $B_{x}=K B_0$ ($K>38$), as supported by the experimental results presented in Fig.~\ref{fig1}(c).